Markup

 apiKey: 'markup_...',

-position: 'bottom-right', // optional
+position: 'bottom-right', // optional: 'bottom-right' | 'bottom-left'

-theme: 'auto', // optional: 'light' | 'dark' | 'auto'
+theme: 'auto', // optional: 'auto' | 'light' | 'dark'

 })